 Link your form to your LGL account so form submissions flow directly to your Little Green Light database.

-This means form submissions will go to your Forms Submission Queue in your Little Green Light database where you can review and save the records.
+This means form submissions will go to your LGL forms Submission Queue in your Little Green Light database, where you can review and save the records.
 When you have the Require review before saving? box checked for a form, submissions won't process all the way into your LGL account until you complete this step of reviewing them in your LGL account in the Form Submission Queue and saving them there.

 6. Test the form